mavantgarderc/nvim/README.md

 > F-Keys are availablr for OGs, but not a good idea to take the habit (for sake of zen).

-`themepicker.lua` & `colors.lua`: Selecting & changing theme & filetype logic + related keymaps
+Raphael: Selecting & changing theme & filetype logic + related keymaps
+- Mava loves La Italia.
+Big Three of La Italia's Painting are: da Vinci, Michelangelo, & Rapheal...
+- Raphael was the best at harmonious paintings & colorings...

 `lsp/`: Modular Per-language LSP Configuration; extensible & usage specific